-1.1 This new Local Plan is central to the future development of Carlisle District.
+- 1.1 This new Local Plan is central to the future development of Carlisle District.
 It sets out the long term spatial vision of the District for the next 15 years and beyond, including our strategic objectives, spatial strategy and Development Management policies.
-The Local Plan will indicate in broad terms what development will be delivered in the District, and where.

-1.2 The Plan seeks to set the policy framework to support the development of a thriving economy in Carlisle District whilst protecting those things that are important to us all.
-With a drive for the District to grow, the plan identifies a number of sites for new employment, new housing and new infrastructure to accommodate the growth needed to achieve the vision and objectives of this plan.

-1.3 The Plan identifies the Council's preferred location of new development across the towns and villages of Carlisle District and the detailed planning policies that will be used to determine planning applications.
-We acknowledge that the Plan is ambitious but we know from the supporting evidence that it needs to be.

-1.4 The following sections in the introduction set out how the Plan has developed, how it fits into the national context, how we have evidenced our approach, how we have engaged with neighbouring Councils, and, importantly, how you can be involved as the Plan evolves.

-1.5 To date, working to the requirements of the 2004 Planning and Compulsory Purchase Act, the preparation of the Plan has focused on the development of a 'Core Strategy'.
+The Local Plan will indicate in broad terms what development will be delivered in the District, and where. - 1.2 The Plan seeks to set the policy framework to support the development of a thriving economy in Carlisle District whilst protecting those things that are important to us all.
+With a drive for the District to grow, the plan identifies a number of sites for new employment, new housing and new infrastructure to accommodate the growth needed to achieve the vision and objectives of this plan. - 1.3 The Plan identifies the Council's preferred location of new development across the towns and villages of Carlisle District and the detailed planning policies that will be used to determine planning applications.
+We acknowledge that the Plan is ambitious but we know from the supporting evidence that it needs to be. - 1.4 The following sections in the introduction set out how the Plan has developed, how it fits into the national context, how we have evidenced our approach, how we have engaged with neighbouring Councils, and, importantly, how you can be involved as the Plan evolves. - 1.5 To date, working to the requirements of the 2004 Planning and Compulsory Purchase Act, the preparation of the Plan has focused on the development of a 'Core Strategy'.
 This has included strategic policies to define the quantity and distribution of new development across the District and identify strategic development sites essential to the delivery of the Plan as a whole.
 We have now modified this approach, taking the opportunity to develop a Local Plan as recommended by the National Planning Policy Framework.
 This opportunity has made it possible for us to adopt an innovative approach to plan preparation, to both accelerate the detail of the Plan and to provide greater certainty for developers and communities.
-Your responses to both the Key Issues and Issues and Options Consultations have been taken on board and used to inform this Preferred Options document.

-1.6 The Carlisle District Local Plan provides a new framework for development to 2030.
+Your responses to the Key Issues, Issues and Options and Preferred Options Stage One Consultations have been taken on board and used to inform this Preferred Options- Stage Two document. - 1.6 A Preferred Options Stage Two consultation will allow the public the opportunity to comment on the changes and alternative sites that have been considered since the Preferred Options- Stage One consultation from July-September 2013. - 1.7 The emerging Local Plan will provide a new framework for development to 2030.
 It includes a comprehensive range of policies to determine planning applications as well as identifying development sites essential to the delivery of the Plan.
 This revised approach will ensure that the Plan will be finalised at the earliest possible opportunity, and that deliverable development sites will be available across the District to deliver the Plan as soon as it is adopted.
 It also embraces the concept of Localism, should local communities wish to promote additional development through Neighbourhood Development Plans.

-1.7 The Plan identifies a clear strategy for Carlisle centred upon the ambition to make sure that the District's economy is strong and able to generate employment opportunities and high quality jobs.
+1.8 The Plan identifies a clear strategy for Carlisle centred upon the ambition to make sure that the District's economy is strong and able to generate employment opportunities and high quality jobs.
 Active community involvement at each key stage of plan preparation has helped to mould the Plan and previous consultation responses can be viewed on our website at www.carlisle.gov.uk/localplan